monashcode/show-your-emotions-with-rekognition/README.md

 ## Step 3 - Use the main function to index the image to Rekognition
  - Modify the variable names in index.py according to the comments

- - It performs tasks below sequentially:
+ - Our code will perform the tasks below sequentially:
-    - Indexing the face to AWS Rekognition service
+    - Index the face to AWS Rekognition service
     - Process the metadata received from Rekognition service
-    - Print the resulsts of facial analysis to the console
+    - Print the results of facial analysis to the console
     - Put a bounding box around the face on the image
     - Send the image to the s3 processed images bucket